Sunbeam (Jacksonville): Neighborhood

-Some subdivisions are older, constructed from 1970-1999, but over 70% of apartments and developments are newer, built after 2000.
+Some subdivisions are older, constructed from 1970 to 1999, but over 70% of apartments and developments are newer, built after 2000.

 The neighborhood is occupied by both renters and owners.
-Dwellings are mostly large (4-5+) or medium (3-4) bedroom single-family residences and townhomes.
+Dwellings are mostly large (4-5+) or medium (3–4) bedroom single-family residences and townhomes.

 Sunbeam is an excellent family-friendly area with good schools, low crime and homes occupied by their owners.
 The area has a high percentage of parents with college degrees and over 70% of the residents are married.

 The average income in Sunbeam is higher than nearly 90% of neighborhoods in the U.S.; only 7% of children are under the federal poverty line.

 Over 54% of Sunbeam's workers are in executive, professional or management jobs; more than 16% work in sales & service; almost 15% in manufacturing & labor; and nearly 14% in tech support or clerical.

-Over half of Sunbeam's working residents commute from 15-30 minutes one-way; two-thirds drive by themselves in a personal vehicle.
+Over half of Sunbeam's working residents commute from 15 to 30 minutes one-way; two-thirds drive by themselves in a personal vehicle.

 Public transportation is only available on the north boundary of Sunbeam Road and west boundary of Old St. Augustine Road where apartments are prolific.

 There are no parks within the Sunbeam neighborhood of Jacksonville.
 Richard H. 'Dick' Kravitz Regional Park, formerly Losco Regional Park, is situated two miles south of the Sunbeam neighborhood and was established in 1998.

 In addition to Mandarin Middle and Elementary schools, there are several Charter and Church-based schools in the neighborhood.
 There are also three retirement and/or assisted-living facilities in the Sunbeam neighborhood.